arvidn/libtorrent/docs/manual.rst

 download rate is enough to saturate the disk, there's a risk the read jobs will never be serviced.
 With this setting, every *x* write job, issued in a row, will instead pick one read job off of the sorted queue, where *x* is ``read_job_every``.

+``use_disk_read_ahead`` defaults to true and will attempt to optimize disk reads by giving the operating system heads up of disk read requests as they are queued in the disk job queue.
+This gives a significant performance boost for seeding.

 pe_settings
 ===========